University of Chicago Library

-University of Chicago Library is the library system of the University of Chicago, located on the university's campus in Chicago, Illinois, United States.
-It is the tenth largest academic library in North America, with over 11.9 million volumes as of 2019.
+The University of Chicago Library is the academic library system of the University of Chicago.
+It is the seventh largest academic library and the fourth largest private library in the United States, with over 13.5 million volumes as of 2024.
 The library also holds 65,330 linear feet of archives and manuscripts and 245 terabytes of born-digital archives, digitized collections, and research data.
+The library system consists of six constituent libraries.

+The library was founded in 1891 by the inaugural president of the University of Chicago, William Rainey Harper, who set the course for Special Collections as a "working collection".
+The library's collections are located in six sites: the Joseph Regenstein Library (primary library), the John Crerar Library (for science, technology, and medicine), the D'Angelo Law Library (for legal studies), the Joe and Rika Mansueto Library (storage library), the Eckhart Library (for mathematics and statistics), and the Social Work Library (for social work).

 The library has borrowing privileges with several other archives, museums, and libraries in the Chicago area, including the Art Institute of Chicago Library, the Chicago History Museum, Fermilab, the Field Museum of Natural History, and the Newberry Library.

-The library was founded by president of the University of Chicago, William Rainey Harper, who set the course for Special Collections as a “working collection” in 1891.
-The library's collections are located in six sites: the Joseph Regenstein Library, the John Crerar Library, the D'Angelo Law Library, the Joe and Rika Mansueto Library, the Eckhart Library for mathematics and computer science, and the School of Social Service Administration Library.